fbpx

 He also proposed allowing hospitals to operate home health services, which would reduce rates of readmission to the hospital.
 The Centers for Medicare and Medicaid Services penalizes hospitals when readmissions top the national average.
 Hospitals in the Delta have in the past high penalty rates for readmissions.ย

-Edney added psychiatric and perinatal care to the list of services he believed should not have to undergo the review process due to the state’s dearth of such care.
+Edney added psychiatric and perinatal care to the list of services he believed should not have to undergo the review due to the state’s dearth of such care.

 The application itself should also be reformed to prevent long, costly appeals, said Edney.